 Can I work part-time overseas and still be covered?

 Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
 All pricing shown is indicative and based on publicly available data as of early 2026.
 Actual premiums will vary based on your age, study destination, trip duration, activities, pre-existing conditions, and chosen cover level.
-These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.org.nz may earn referral fees from some providers featured on this page.
+These figures are not quotes - always obtain a personalised estimate directly from the provider.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
 This does not affect the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Student Travel Insurance?